150 MILLION Google Search Results Can't Be Wrong!

-Do a Google search for the "Benefits of Meditation" and youíll get a mind-boggling 29,900,000 results.
-Thatís nearly 30 MILLION !!!
-YouTube will return an astonishing 7,560,000 video results for the word "meditation."
-The Mayo Clinicís search engine optimization team is in top-shape because they are ranked first on the Google search list.
-Hereís a summary of what they have to say about the benefits of meditation:
+Do a Google search for the "Benefits of Meditation" and youíll get a mind-boggling 150,000,000 results.
+Thatís 150 MILLION !!!
+A Videos search will return an astonishing 89,200,000 results for the word "meditation."
+Hereís a summary of what the Mayo Medical Clinic has to say about the benefits of meditation:

 Mayo Clinic: Meditation is considered a type of mind-body complementary medicine.
 It produces a deep state of relaxation and a tranquil mind.
 Meditation can give you a sense of calm, peace and balance that benefits both your emotional well-being and your overall health.
 And these benefits don't end when your meditation session ends.

 Meditation can help carry you more calmly through your day and may improve certain medical conditions.
 Meditation might also be useful if you have a medical condition, especially one that may be worsened by stress.

 - Gaining a new perspective on stressful situations

 - Increasing self-awareness

 - Focusing on the present